 I’ve quoted the entire definition of “privacy harm” because I think it helps one understand the full range of what harms the new privacy agency would be policing.
 First, it would be beyond actual financial or economic harms and go “psychological harm,” which may present courts with problems as they try to navigate what anguish meets this standard and which does not.
-Second, it covers activities that are protected under the First Amendment, the chilling of free expression, the impairment of a person’s impairment, and “any harm fairly traceable to an invasion of privacy tort.”
+Second, it covers activities that are protected under the First Amendment, the chilling of free expression, an impairment of a person or society, and “any harm fairly traceable to an invasion of privacy tort.”
 This may be the widest definition of what is harm of any of the privacy bills introduced in this or any other recent Congress.
 Finally, the DATA could determine any other consequence, real or potential, qualifies as a privacy harm.

-“protected class’’ means the actual or perceived race, color, ethnicity, national origin, religion, sex, gender, gender identity, sexual orientation, familial status, biometric information, lawful source of income, or disability of an individual or a group of individuals.
+“Protected class’’ means the actual or perceived race, color, ethnicity, national origin, religion, sex, gender, gender identity, sexual orientation, familial status, biometric information, lawful source of income, or disability of an individual or a group of individuals.

 The bill would outright ban data collection, use, or sharing unless for a permissible purpose, which include: